pbuehler/documentation/docs/tutorials/trackIteration.md

 In this case the variable `track` inside the process function is of type `Track` which has a number of data members.
 Here we access the momentum P and print it out.
-For a comprehensive list of data items included in the O2 data model see <a href="../framework/datamodel.html" target="_blank">The Data Model</a> section of these documentation pages.
+For a comprehensive list of data items included in the O2 data model see [The Data Model](../datamodel/) section of these documentation pages.

 The `Tracks` table only contains part of the available track information.
 In order to simultaneously access information of several tables, the tables can be joined using `soa::Join<>`.